rajat-ed/pressurecookercounter/README.md

-Tired of losing count of your pressure cooker's whistles?
-This simple, client-side web app is here to help you keep track of every single one, so you'll know exactly when your meal is ready.
-No more guesswork, no more soggy rice.

-Features
+### Pressure Cooker Counter 🍲

+This is a simple web app that counts the whistles of your pressure cooker.

+### How It Works

-    Real-time Whistle Detection: Uses your device's microphone to listen for the distinct sound of a pressure cooker whistle.
+The app uses your device's microphone to listen for loud sounds.
+When it hears a sound that is loud enough, it adds one to the counter.
+The app does not save any of your audio.

-    Zero Data Collection: All audio processing happens directly in your browser.
-No data is stored, saved, or sent to any server, ensuring your privacy.

-    Simple & Intuitive Interface: A clean design with a large counter and two buttons to start and stop listening.

-    Mobile-Friendly: Designed to work on both desktop and mobile devices.

-How to Use
+### How to Use

-    Clone this repository or simply download the index.html, style.css, and script.js files.

-    Open index.html in a modern web browser like Chrome, Firefox, or Safari.

-    Click "Start Listening."
-Your browser will ask for microphone permission.
-You must grant this for the app to work.
+1. Open the `index.html` file in your web browser.
+2. Click the "Start Listening" button.
+3. Give the app permission to use your microphone.

-    Place your device near the pressure cooker.

-    Watch the magic happen as the counter increments with each whistle.
+4. Put your phone or laptop near your pressure cooker.
+The counter will go up with each whistle.

-Customization

-The core logic is in script.js.
-You can easily adjust the whistleThreshold value to better suit the volume of your specific pressure cooker's whistle.
-If the counter is too sensitive and picks up background noise, try increasing this value.
-If it's not detecting whistles, try lowering it.
-JavaScript

-// A higher number means the sound has to be louder to be counted as a whistle. const whistleThreshold = 100;

-A Note on Privacy
+### Privacy

-This app is designed to be a local tool.
-The microphone access is used solely for real-time audio analysis within your browser.
-No audio data ever leaves your device.
-This ensures that your private conversations and kitchen sounds remain private.
+This app is for you alone.
+It works completely in your web browser.
+No audio data is ever saved or sent anywhere.

-Happy cooking! 🍲